 Distribution Date:

 Date of Application:

 Location of Application:

-Name of Destinida.
+N. CD C::1

 Name of Pesticide:

 Type of Pesticide:

 For More Information Contact:

 The Wyoming statute 35-7-375 requires notice be provided to students, teachers and staff not less than 72 hours before application and this information be retained by the district for 2 years.